Poorva-Shrivastav/React-from-Scratch/README.md

 - npm i -D @babel/preset-react to enable writing JSX in the test cases
 - Include @babel/preset-react inside babel config file
 - npm i -D @testing-library/jest-dom

+-How fetch works => fetch("...").then(json => json).then(data => data)

+1. fetch function returns us a Promise, that returns us a JSON.
+2. This JSON is again a function that returns us a promise
+3. when this promise resolves, it gives us data

+-add "watch-test": "jest --watch" to package.json to make it run continously like npm start

+- act comes from react-dom/test-utils
+- it returns a promise, so we await for act.
+- it is a function, which takes a callback fn, which is again an async fn
+- this async fn, returns renders, which renders our component